jquense/teaspoon/README.md

 ### Test specific querying ("ref" style querying).

-An age old struggle and gotcha with testing HTML output is that tests are usually not very resilient to DOM structure changes.
-You may move a save button into a (or out of) some div your test used to find the button, breaking the test.
+An age old struggle with testing HTML output is that tests are usually not very resilient to DOM structure changes.
+You may move a save button into (or out of) some div that your test used to find the button, breaking the test.
 A classic technique to avoid this is the just use css classes, however it can be hard to distinguish between styling classes, and testing hooks.